HDEVON/URL-SHORT-EARNING-SYSTEM/README.md

 # URLSHORT

+© 2024 HDEVON.
+All rights reserved.
+Unauthorized copying, distribution, or cloning is prohibited.

-**This project is for sale.
-It is not free or open source.
-Please contact the owner for purchase inquiries.**
+**Notice: This project is proprietary and not available for public download.
+Please contact the owner for purchase or access.**
+**Violations will be subject to DMCA takedown actions.**

+**Monitoring:**
+This project contains unique identifiers for tracking and monitoring unauthorized distribution or leaks.

 A PHP-based URL shortener application that allows users to create short links, track clicks, and earn money from each click.
 The system also includes a referral program where users can earn commission from referrals.